kutec/tssync/_posts/2015-02-18-6-signs-invest-sass.md

 }</pre>
 As you can see in above Sass snippet, the code is more readable and we have actually defined <code>&lt;nav&gt;</code> as a component while <code>&lt;li&gt;</code> and <code>&lt;a&gt;</code> tags are children elements to <code>&lt;nav&gt;</code>.
 <h2>Partials and Importing</h2>
 It is always good to separate CSS code in different files or folder to increase the manageability.
-For big projects, such an approach can be helpful to manage the code in better way.
+For big projects, such an approach is helpful to manage the code in better way.
 <h3>Sass Partials</h3>
 Sass allows to define code in various files.
 We can make meaningful separations of the code using variables, <code>@extend</code>, <code>@include</code>, etc. in and re-use them across the application.